hummusonrails/pitgama/README.md

 ## Meet the Pitgama Team

 We are people who love text, coding and data.
-Two of us are rabbis (perhaps "Rabbis on Rails" or "Reactive Rabbis"?) and one of us lives in Israel.
+Two of us are rabbis (perhaps "Rabbis on Rails" or "Reactive Rabbis"?) and one of us lives in Israel:

 [Ben Greenberg](http://www.bengreenberg.org)